A reader of our “Maximizing Section 199A Deductions” monograph recently e-mailed to ask about the Section 199A Section 1031 connection.

 Most real estate investors won’t pay W-2 wages probably.
 Which means the above rules may for high income taxpayers limit their “real estate” Section 199A deduction to 2.5% of the original basis of the depreciable part of the property.

 The “original basis” value used in the Section 199A formula equals the part of the purchase price allocated to the depreciable property but before adjusting for any depreciation..

-In this case, the original basis value you use for the Section 199A deduction calculation equals $800,000 as long as you’re taking full years of depreciation–so probably the first 27 or maybe 28 calendar years of ownership for a residential property and probably the first 38 calendar years of ownership for a nonresidential property.
+In this case, the original basis value you use for the Section 199A deduction calculation equals $800,000 as long as you’re still depreciating the property at year-end–so the first 27 or maybe 28 calendar years of ownership for a residential property and the first 38 or 39 calendar years of ownership for a nonresidential property.

 Note: You typically depreciate residential property over 27.5 years and nonresidential property over 39 years.